DataDog/hiring-engineers/answers.md

 # Stig's answers

-Hey Datadogs - my name is Stig and I've had he pleasure of going through your hiring exercice.
+Hey Datadogs - my name is Stig and I've had he pleasure of going through your hiring exercise.
 These are my answers, screenshots and links - enjoy :)

 ## Pre-reqs